 5. ENVIRONMENTAL CHEMICALS

-You cannot escape many of these but you can some, such as the chemical cleaners you use in your home, and the lotions, potions, soaps, and make up that you put onto your body.
-Your skin is highly absorbent and everything you put on it makes its way in.
+You cannot escape many of these but you can some of them, like the chemical cleaners you use in your home; also the lotions, potions, soaps, and make up that you put onto your body.
+Your skin is highly absorbent and everything you put onto it makes its way into it.